Top Risk Areas for New Drivers

 For more info, check out our Nighttime Driving Fact Sheet in English and Spanish.

 While carpooling and driving with friends in the car can be convenient and fun, it's important to focus on the road at all times.
 If one of your passengers is doing something to distract you, it's okay to ask them to stop.
 You are responsible for the safety of yourself and your passengers.
 Know how many passengers you're allowed to have by law.
 Do not exceed that number.
 If you are uncomfortable transporting other people in your car, it's okay to say no.

 For more info, check out our Passengers Fact Sheet in English and Spanish.

 5) Seat Belt Use

 Buckling up is the best protection if you find yourself in a crash.
 Remember to lead by example and always fasten your seat belt before you hit the road.
 Encourage your passengers to do the same!
 Wisconsin law requires drivers and passengers over the age of 4 to wear seatbelts (younger kids should be buckled in a booster seat or car seat).

-For more info, check out our Seat Belt Fact Sheet (coming soon!).
+For more info, check out our Seat Belt Fact Sheet in English and Spanish.